 How can Circular, Sustainable and Green business model competences be measured in the Business and its related Business Models …in compliance with regulations of Privacy and GDPR ?
 [19, 20, 32]

 No doubt – CBM, SBM and GBM’s must aim at providing businesses circular, sustainable and green advantage and progress – but also economic sustainable, efficient and competitive businesses advantage.
 However, CBM, SBM and GBM are not just about economic parameters, but have also to be about non-monetary parameters.
 CBM, SBM and GBM parameters like – 1.
 Resources and Materials 2.
 Waste and Spill 3.
-Pollution included CO2 4.
+Pollution included CO 4.
 Biodiversity inside the single business.
 They have also to take into account measuring green, circularity and sustainability across BM competences and across the value network to meet the requirements of Scope 3 – as shown in Figure 3 – in EU’s Taxonomi[10].

 This will also support businesses to get closer to create Circular Sustainable Green Business Models (CSGBM) and possible prevent Greenwashing.